Configuring Azure Diagnostics

-When you troubleshoot a cloud service, you can configure Windows Azure Diagnostics more easily by using Visual Studio.
-Windows Azure Diagnostics captures system data and logging data on the virtual machine instances that run your cloud service and brings that data to your storage account.
-You can also access Windows Azure Diagnostics programmatically and by editing configuration files directly.
-See Collect Logging Data by Using Windows Azure Diagnostics.
+When you troubleshoot a cloud service, you can configure Azure Diagnostics more easily by using Visual Studio.
+Azure Diagnostics captures system data and logging data on the virtual machine instances that run your cloud service and brings that data to your storage account.
+You can also access Azure Diagnostics programmatically and by editing configuration files directly.
+See Collect Logging Data by Using Azure Diagnostics.

-You can configure Windows Azure Diagnostics in the following ways:
+You can configure Azure Diagnostics in the following ways:

 Programmatically, in either code or a role, or from code that's running in a separate configuration application.